akspa0/floppyai/README.md

 3. For hardware: Connect KryoFlux to PC; ensure drivers installed.
 DTC.exe is in ../lib/kryoflux_3.50_windows_r2/dtc/.

-4. For LLM summaries (optional): Run LM Studio on localhost:1234 (or specify --lm-host) with a local model loaded (e.g., Llama 3 8B; specify --lm-model).
+4. For LLM summaries (optional): Run LM Studio on localhost:1234 (or specify --lm-host) with a local model loaded.
+Recommended models for clean technical summaries (avoid models that show internal thinking tags):
+   - **Qwen2-7B-Instruct**: Produces clean, technical summaries without thinking tags
+   - **Gemma 7B Instruct**: Good for structured technical analysis
+   - **Llama 3 8B Instruct**: Reliable but may occasionally show reasoning
+   - **Mistral 7B Instruct**: Efficient but test for clean output

+   The system prompt explicitly instructs models to avoid thinking tags and provide only final professional summaries.
+For best results, test models to ensure they follow the "output only final analysis" instruction.

 ## Usage
 Run from FloppyAI/ directory or src/ subdirectory: